 The idea of polarity of a human, animal or plant body is not well known.
 For more on this, please read Downward-Moving Energy And Healing on this site.

 4. Relaxation or Parasympathetic.
 In terms of motion, this is the recovery phase of a stress wave.
 To learn about this, please read The Stress Wave on this website.

 5. Back And Forth Wobble.
 This is an unusual motion in the human and animal energy field, but an important one.
-Certain foods and supplements used in nutritional balancing programs promote it, such as kelp, blue corn and cooked vegetables.
+Certain foods and supplements used in development programs promote it, such as kelp, blue corn and cooked vegetables.
 The concept is largely unknown in Western culture.

 6. Impact.
 This is another unusual motion in the human and animal energy field.
 It correlates with the sixth energy center, which has to do with learning, knowledge, wisdom and the development of the will.
 These are very important in development.
 The concept has to do with the ascendancy of the brain and mind over the body.